Responsibilities, Schooling, Requirements, and Salary

-If you’re someone looking for a rewarding career in a healthcare-related field, who is a stickler for detail and has excellent administrative skills, becoming a medical claims examiner could be a great career path for you.
+If you’re looking for a rewarding career in a healthcare-related field, are a stickler for detail, and have excellent administrative skills, becoming a Medical Claims Examiner could be a great career path for you.

-If you’re ready to take the next step towards becoming a medical claims examiner, you can start by earning your Medical Assistant diploma in as little as 10 months at Eagle Gate College.
+If you’re ready to take the next step towards becoming a Medical Claims Examiner, you can start by earning your Medical Assistant diploma in as little as nine months at Eagle Gate College.

 Click here to learn more about our Medical Assistant program.